arangodb/arangodb/Documentation/Books/AQL/Functions/Document.md

 `ATTRIBUTES(document, removeInternal, sort) → strArray`

-Return the attribute keys of the *document* as an array.
-Optionally omit system attributes.
+Return the top-level attribute keys of the *document* as an array.
+Optionally omit system attributes and sort the array.

 - **document** (object): an arbitrary document / object
 - **removeInternal** (bool, *optional*): whether all system attributes (*_key*, *_id* etc.,